d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 such that data belonging to different categories can be easily separated.

 AlexNet (2012) and its precursor LeNet (1995) share many architectural elements.
 This begs the question: why did it take so long?
-A key difference is that over the past two decades, the amount of data and computing power available had increased significantly.
-As such AlexNet was much larger: it was trained on much more data, and on much faster GPUs, compared to the CPUs available in 1995.
+A key difference was that, over the previous two decades, the amount of data and the computing power available had increased significantly.
+As such AlexNet was much larger: it was trained on much more data, and on much faster GPUs compared to the CPUs available in 1995.

 ### Missing Ingredient: Data